 - Juice of half a lime

-- Freshly chopped coriander (also called cilantro)
+- Freshly chopped cilantro (also called coriander)

 - 1 avocado

-- Heat a cast-iron skillet over medium heat
+- Heat a cast-iron skillet over medium heat.

 - Peel and slice red onion.
-Set aside
+Set aside.

 - Once skillet is hot, add a splash of oil.
 When the oil is hot, add stir-fry strips in 2-3 batches.
 Make sure the strips don't touch each other.
-Salt and pepper each batch generously in the pan

-- Cook for about 1 minute per side, then remove and set aside on a plate and cover to keep warm
+- Salt and pepper each beef stir-fry batch generously in the pan.
+Cook for about 1 minute per side, then set aside on a plate and cover to keep warm.